s-sohani/knowledge/Kuber/Objects/StateFullSet.md

 ### Providing a stable identity for each pod
 When a ReplicaSet replaces a pod, the new pod is a completely new pod with a new hostname and IP.
 Starting up with the old instance’s data but with a completely new network identity may cause problems.
+But Kubernetes, every time a pod is rescheduled, the new pod gets both a new hostname and a new IP address, so the whole application cluster would have to be reconfigured every time one of its members is rescheduled.
+#### USING A DEDICATED SERVICE FOR EACH POD INSTANCE